psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 {: .output}

-While we're at it, lets open the readme file (`nano README.md`) and make a note on how we organize the data (save and exit with Ctrl-O, enter, Ctrl-X):
+While we're at it, lets open the readme file (`nano README.md`) and make a note on how we organize the data.
+Note the unobtrusive markdown syntax for headers, monospace, and list items, which may be used for rendering by software or websites.
+With nano, save and exit with:
+Ctrl-O, enter, Ctrl-X:

 ~~~
 # Example dataset